Skip to content

 Currently, folders created through File Explorer will not automatically upsync to the Basil cloud.
 You must first create the subfolder through the Basil site.
 Deleting files must also be done through the Basil site only, as deleting through File Explorer will force the files to be re-downsynced.

-Editing files using Basil Drive is just as easy.
+Editing files using Basil Drive:

 First, navigate to the file you need in either the Basil Drive Explorer or Windows File Explorer.

-Then, double-click on the name of the file to open it in your preferred editing software.
+Then, double-click the name of the file to open it in your preferred editing software.
 Once the file has been opened it will ask you if you wish to ‘lock’ the file.
 You will want to say ‘Lock File’ if you plan to make changes to the file and plan to sync them.

 The file will then be ‘locked’ in Basil Drive and the Basil Web Application which will prevent other users from making changes while you are working on the file.
+(If opening a PDF in Acrobat or similar software, you will not get a lock prompt but the file should still automatically lock once you’ve saved your changes).